akazkashyap/react-snapshot/README.md

-# Getting Started with Create React App
+# Snapshot React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a wallpaer react app.
+Here you can search wallpapers and download them.

 ## Available Scripts